26 Different Types of Wasps in Ohio

 The Potter Wasp, also known as Ancistrocerus antilope, is one of Ohio’s most common species of wasps.

-This species is solitary and prefers open habitats with bare ground, fields, meadows, and roadside areas.
+This solitary species prefers open habitats with bare ground, fields, meadows, and roadside areas.
 These wasps feed on various small insects, including flies and caterpillars.

 They build their nests out of mud that they gather from the ground and form into small round pots.

-This species is brown and black and can reach up to 1 inch in length.
+This species is brown and black and can reach up to 1 inch long.
 It is important to be aware of these wasps outdoors in Ohio, as they can deliver painful stings if provoked.

 7. Red Paper Wasp